 g In 1975 and 1980, Natural gas distribution includes master meter and mobile home park natural gas distribution operators.
 A master meter system is a pipeline system for distributing gas within, but not limited to, a definable area, such as a mobile home park, housing project, or apartment complex, where the operator purchases metered gas from an outside source for resale through a gas distribution pipeline system.
 The gas distribution pipeline system supplies the ultimate consumer who either purchases the gas directly through a meter or by other means, such as by rents.

-h AAR did not have enough people in the department to conduct the survey necessary to have data for the non-Class I railroads for 2013 to 2016.
+h AAR did not have enough people in the department to conduct the survey necessary to have data for the non-Class I railroads for 2013 to 2016 and 2018 and 2019.

 1960-2002: U.S. Department of Transportation, Bureau of Transportation Statistics, Office of Airline Information, Air Carrier Financial Statistics Quarterly (Washington, DC: Fourth quarter issues), "Alphabetical List of Air Carriers by Carrier Group".